Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Homoclinic bifurcation, orientation and character

 obtained by descending the flow lines in $\M_p$.
 This map reads $Id$ in these coordinates.

-The preferred latitude which we are going to define on $\Si^-$ and $\Si^+$ will be called respectively the \emph{$\phi$-latitude} and the \emph{$\psi$-latitude}.
+The preferred latitude that we are going to define on $\Si^-$ and $\Si^+$ will be called respectively the \emph{$\phi$-latitude} and the \emph{$\psi$-latitude}.
 We insist that these functions depend on $X\in \S_g$.
 We denote them by